Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __temperature_at_distance__
   - Type: posfloat
-  - Description: The temperature during the reaction
+  - Description: The temperature during the reaction.

 - __temperature_unit__
   - Type: string